HMS Pearl (1762): Assault on Philadelphia

 British troops entered Philadelphia on 26 September but a supply route was needed and control of the river was therefore crucial.
 In November, Province Island was captured and Howe began erecting batteries.
 A hulk was converted to a floating gun platform and with the assistance of Pearl, Roebuck and Liverpool, a six-day bombardment of Fort Mifflin forced the Americans out.
 Two days later Fort Mercer fell and the British vessels pushed upriver in pursuit of the American fleet which was later scuttled at Gloucester, Massachusetts.

 At the end of the year, Howe's fleet removed to Narragansett Bay where Pearl and her compatriots patrolled the coast and preyed on enemy shipping.
+On 18 March, 1778 boats from Pearl and HMS Camilla captured Pennsylvania Navy armed boat named Fame (A.K.A.
+No. 71) up a creek above Reedy Point.
+The next day her boats captured an armed boat and a yawl.
 At dawn on 25 July 1778, a large vessel was seen off Sandy Hook in Lower New York Bay and Pearl, anchored nearby, was sent in pursuit.
 The stranger turned out to be the Industry, an American frigate of 26 guns operating under a letter of marque.
 Pearl came up with her at 09:00 and the privateer fought for an hour and a half before striking her colours.

 Pearl was present when the French fleet from Toulon arrived at the end of July, and was at the ensuing engagement in August.
 The French force, under Comte d'Estaing, entered the bay on 29 July and attacked British positions on Conanicut and Goat Island the following day.
 On 8 August, 4,000 French soldiers and sailors were landed to reinforce the 10,000 American troops who had just crossed from the mainland to lay siege to the British garrison on Rhode Island.

 Howe positioned his fleet off Point Judith on 9 August.
 D'Estaing had superior numbers and guns, so sailed out the next morning, fearing that the British might soon be reinforced.
 A violent gale scattered the fleets and ended several days of manoeuvring, during which both commanders sought the weather gage.
 When the British were eventually reunited, it was evident that repairs were required and they sailed for New York City on 15 August.
 D'Estaing's ships had fared even worse and were forced to retire to Boston.
 Howe left for England in September 1778, and Pearl joined a squadron under Rear-Admiral John Byron, watching the French fleet in Boston harbour.